-At the Local Elections 2025, electors will also be asked to vote in a poll on whether to keep or remove the Whangārei District Māori ward, and whether to keep or remove the Northland Regional Council Māori constituency.
+At the Local Elections 2025, electors were asked to vote in a poll on whether to keep or remove the Whangārei District Māori ward, and whether to keep or remove the Northland Regional Council Māori constituency.

-The outcome of the poll will decide the future of Māori wards / constituencies for our District and region.
+The outcome of the poll decided the future of Māori wards / constituencies for our District and region.

 - 2001 - the Local Electoral Act allows councils to establish Māori wards subject to a condition that five per cent of the enrolled population can demand a poll to be held to determine the status of the Māori wards ('poll provisions').